The Ghostley Witch

 ♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦

-Hogan´s Heroes is the property of CBS.
+Heroes is the property of CBS.

-no money is being made by the publication of these stories on the internet.
+No money is being made by the publication

-home of these stories is www.konarciq.net.
+The home of these stories is

-and printing of these stories for private use only.
+Downloading and printing of these stories

-all other forms of publication and distribution is the clearly stated, written
+For all other forms of publication and

-permission of the author required.
+distribution is the clearly stated, written permission of the author required.

 ♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦